The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Niamh LarkinNiamh Larkin

-Executive Pastry Chef - 45 Park Lane
+Executive Pastry Chef - CUT by Wolfgang Puck at 45 Park Lane

 Follow Niamh on Instagram at @niamhlarkin_pastry